Lucas Botzen

 Termination can be with or without cause; employers must follow procedural steps including proper documentation, written notice, and payment of dues.
 Termination with cause does not require severance, but wrongful dismissals—such as discriminatory or procedural violations—can lead to legal liabilities, including reinstatement or compensation.
 Employers should exercise caution and ensure compliance with Myanmar’s labor protections to mitigate risks.

-Freelancing in Myanmar
+Hiring independent contractors in Myanmar

-Health & Safety in Myanmar
+Work Permits & Visas in Myanmar

 Aspect | Details |